stared/science-based-games-list/README.md

 Also, for games from typical genres, the bar is much higher.
 It is not enough that "you learn about ancient warfare" or "you explore outer space".
 As a rule of thumb, mainstream games don't fit here (with the exception of Kerbal Space Program).

+When a game is free ([as in freedom, not price](https://www.gnu.org/philosophy/free-sw.html)), the license and code repository will be stated when possible.
+Please note that unless otherwise stated, the game is proprietary *or* a license can't be found.

 #### Form